kernel-community/kernel/docs/module-7/the-gift.md

 > It is also not impossible that storge may be applied to the relationship between a poet and a generation of readers to come.
 Beneath the ambition to perfect one's art, without hope of being rewarded by contemporaries, lurks a magnanimity of gift-offering to posterity.

 The idea that your work is not confined to the present moment and that you're working for some kind of larger, human world is wonderfully motivating.
-Lewis mentions a story about Bob Dylan from "[Common As Air](https://www.goodreads.com/book/show/7800891-common-as-air)", his book about about creative cultural commons which we all co-own.
+Lewis mentions a story about Bob Dylan from "<a href="https://www.goodreads.com/book/show/7800891-common-as-air" target="_blank">Common As Air</a>", his book about about creative cultural commons which we all co-own.
 When Dylan was 18, he was introduced by a friend to Woody Guthrie, who he quickly learnt to imitate perfectly.
 Dylan says:

 > "Listening to Guthrie made me feel more like myself than ever before."

-This is a perplexing statement, because [what is the self](../../module-4/self-enquiry) such that a young person would feel *like himself* in presence of somebody else's art?
+> This is a perplexing statement, because [what is the self](../../module-4/self-enquiry) such that a young person would feel *like himself* in the presence of somebody else's art?
 It's as if that self is already present, but isn't brought to the surface until the art of some previous generation precipitates it [...]
 There is a feeling that there is a common Self, that the hyper-individualism we live with today is not a full enough story to explain how an artist becomes an artist and comes to practice with his or her gifts.

 ### Anonymous and Lively